Charlie Gracie at the London Hippodrome

 Dorothy Squires, your "Bette Davis of song," refused to take second billing to my father at the Hippodrome.
 Claiming she "never heard of him" and the fact that he was an ambassador of this ''newfangled rock 'n' roll stuff" didn't improve her opinion of him.
 All this created a big publicity circus for my father and garnered him a wealth of press coverage.

-Above - Charlie Gracie at the London Hippodrome
+Above - Charlie Gracie at the London Hippodrome.

 He